All Episodes

 But he sends me notes every day.

-And then he starts giving well, the GOP gave up on his budget work for now, and I'd interrupt him and I'd say, Jamie, why?
+And then he starts giving, well, the GOP gave up on his budget work for now, and I'd interrupt him and I'd say, Jamie, why?

-They were trying to stick in earmarks again?
+What, they were trying to stick in earmarks again?

 Really?